 An interesting little bit of betting psychology here or something I like to call "The Betting Brain".
 A lot of people out there ask me how I choose certain bets and how when there are hundreds of fixtures I can pick a few out, and in all honesty I think it's programmed in my brain somehow by now.
-But I'm not going to sit here and tell you all about how my head works, that's just boring let's be honest.
+But I'm not going to sit here and tell you all about how my head works - nobody needs to see that mess.
 Instead I'm going to touch on a few common misconceptions that you'll find when betting and they are all just your mind playing tricks on you.

 If I had a pound for the amount of times I'd heard: